Fedacc/kubernetes-ibm-cloud-getting-started/create_kube_cluster.md

 In this page you will have the option to create a free cluster, which will be at your disposal for 30 days

-> :warning: after the 30 days expire, the cluster will be deleted (making it not suitable for production environment of course, also because the free cluster is a single node cluster with limited resources, thus leading to single point of failures to say the least.. so please for your real life scenarios consider using a **STANDARD** cluster)
+> ❗️ after the 30 days expire, the cluster will be deleted (making it not suitable for production environment of course, also because the free cluster is a single node cluster with limited resources, thus leading to single point of failures to say the least.. so please for your real life scenarios consider using a **STANDARD** cluster)

 In the cluster creation form, select the following parameters